Wildlife Viewing and Safety

 Wildlife are easy to view without disturbing their vital biological needs.

-Sea Birds and Harbor Seals are particularly sensitive to human disturbance.
+Sea Birds and Harbor Seals are sensitive to disturbance.

 Most young wildlife that are alone, "are not abandoned".